curl/everything-curl/usingcurl-tls.md

 insecure already a very long time ago.
 SSL version 3 took over from there, and it too has been deemed not safe enough for use.

 TLS version 1.0 was the first "standard".
 RFC 2246 was published 1999.

-After that, TLS 1.1 came and and in 2017, TLS 1.2 is still the gold standard.
-TLS 1.3 is in the works and we expect to see it finalized and published as a standard by the IETF at some point during 2018.
+In 2006, TLS 1.1 came out, further improving security.

+In 2008, TLS 1.2 was published and this version came to be the gold standard for TLS for a decade.

+TLS 1.3 was finalized and published as a standard by the IETF in August 2018.
+This is the most secure and fastest TLS version as of date.
+It is however so new that a lot of software, tools and libraries don't yet support it.

 curl is designed to use a "safe version" of SSL/TLS by default.
 It means that it will not negotiate SSLv2 or SSLv3 unless specifically told to, and in fact